mayurlakhani/SpringBootMasterGuide/README.md

 # BPMN-Camunda
-all details of SpringBoot using JPA
+all details of Camunda BPMN

 Step 1: Java Project needs JDK 8 and above version.
 Install java runtime environment in OS.
 Make sure your path as JAVA HOME is set in environment path.